-For information on federal child labor law, contact the U.S. Department of Labor, Wage and Hour Division, in Des Moines at 515-284-4625.
+For information on federal child labor law, contact the U.S. Department of Labor, in Des Moines at 515-284-4625.
 Employers are subject to both state and federal child labor laws and, when there are differences, must follow the law that gives the most protection.